Understanding Glaucoma through Routine Eye Care

 Treatment for glaucoma begins with trying to get the pressure down within your eyes.
 Our optometrist will prescribe you with medication in the form of eye drops to try and reduce the pressure.
 You may need to see our eye doctor frequently to get your eye pressure tested.
 If eye drops work, you will need to take them consistently to keep your eye pressure under control.
 If medication doesn't work, our optometrist may suggest surgical intervention.

-Visit Your Seattle and Bellevue Optometrist Today
+Visit Your Seattle Optometrist Today

-If you haven't seen an eye doctor in over a year, or you are having problems with your vision, get the eye care you need to protect your vision and eye health at Spex Eye Care in Seattle and Bellevue.
+If you haven't seen an eye doctor in over a year, or you are having problems with your vision, get the eye care you need to protect your vision and eye health at Spex Eye Care in Seattle.
 Our optometry centers have a variety of services to help treat most conditions.
 To set up an appointment with our doctor of optometry, or to find out more information about glaucoma treatment, call us at 206-682-9515.